Suspended Michigan State coach calls harassment allegations false and outside scope of Title IX

 Tracy became friends with Tucker over her advocacy work, but that relationship took a turn in April 2022 when Tucker masturbated during a phone call with her, according to USA Today.

-Tucker acknowledged to investigators last spring that he masturbated during the phone call with Tracy, but he said they had consensual “phone sex.”
+Tucker acknowledged to investigators last spring that he masturbated during the phone call with Tracy, but insisted it was consensual “phone sex.”

 Tracy is known for her work with college teams, educating athletes about sexual violence.
 She has spoken to Michigan State's football team multiple times.
 She has not returned multiple messages seeking additional comment.